-I am humbled to present The Marigold Project, a private foundation to address issues of racial, social and economic justice.
+I am humbled to present The Marigold Project, a foundation to address issues of racial, social and economic justice.

 My dad and I planted marigolds as ground cover.
 Marigolds do their fair share in feeding nectar to beneficial insects.
 They keep pests away, they taste good and they bloom like crazy.
 I think it’s a great metaphor for the work that I want to support, while getting all of you involved too.